21croissants/elixir_ecosystem_lightning_talk/CONTENT.md

 _**battle tested & optimized for devs happiness**_

 ^ Hello / Bonjour!
-My name is Jean-Michel Garnier,
-I have been a ruby developer for the last 10 years.
-Today, my goal is to share my joy and excitement about the Elixir language
+My name is Jean-Michel Garnier, Today, my goal is to share my excitement about the Elixir programming language.

 ---
 ![filtered](force.jpg)